Madonna (nickname): Aspects

-Beyond comparisons, some media outlets described the reason of calling a performer as a Madonna.
+Beyond comparisons, some media outlets described the reason of calling a performer a Madonna.
 In 2017, while reviewing Rihanna as the "Black Madonna", Billboard devoted its article explaining what it means be a Madonna.
 They explained a Madonna has "to assume the role of a commander standing at the frontlines for womanhood", as well "the controversial complexities of human sexuality, despite the inevitable backlash to ensue" to further add a Madonna has "to be a trend-setter" and a muse for producers, songwriters, fashion designers or directors alike and match both her record sales or achievements.
+Sams, while compared also Rihanna's multi-metric achievements with that of Madonna in her article "Rihanna the new Madonna?
+In her own way" for The Sydney Morning Herald in 2013, referred, "encompass the scope and success, and global fame of Madonna?
+That's another league entirely".

 In his explanation while mentioned Gaga, Reyhan Harmanci from San Francisco Chronicle saw her as the closer example "than any past wannabes, to further adds aspects such as "iconic style" and "staying power".
-About this later singer, according to author Tim Delaney (2015), "most popular culture analysts view Lady Gaga as the new Madonna" Others similar claims included "popularity".
+About her, according to author Tim Delaney (2015), "most popular culture analysts view Lady Gaga as the new Madonna" Others similar claims included "popularity".
 Is the case of Aidin Vaziri of the same publication regarding the Iranian singer Googoosh, or authors of Encyclopedia of African Peoples and Billboard with Oumou Sangaré ("Madonna of Mali").
 Madonna-like impact was also a source for other outlets to call a Madonna other non-pop musicians.
 This was the case of Cecilia Bartoli and her impact in the classical music stage.
 Bartoli herself, called Malibran as the "Madonna of her age".
 While there exists many other reasons, other group called Madonna to artists like Anita Mui with descriptions such as reinvention of image, behavior and boldness.
 Thus Richard Corliss from Time attributed to Mui, the nickname because "her boldness was not just a sensation but an affront" in the world of Hong Kong popular music.